Constitution of North Korea: 2024 amendment

 In October 2024, the Socialist Constitution was amended by the 11th Session of the 14th Supreme People's Assembly.
 The official report published by the Korean Central News Agency mentioned changes to voting and working ages.
-Later on October 17th, the state media mentioned a constitutional provision that identifies the Republic of Korea as a "hostile state", in line with a statement made by Kim Jong Un on the WPK Central Committee Plenary Session of abandoning peaceful reunification and regarding South Korea as a foreign and hostile state.
+Later on October 17, the state media mentioned a constitutional provision that identifies the Republic of Korea as a "hostile state", in line with a statement made by Kim Jong Un on the WPK Central Committee Plenary Session of abandoning peaceful reunification and regarding South Korea as a foreign and hostile state.

 2025 amendment

 In January 2025, the Socialist Constitution was amended by the 12th Session of the 14th Supreme People's Assembly.
 The official report announced renaming of the Central Court to the Supreme Court, and the Central Public Prosecutor's Office to the Supreme Public Prosecutor's Office.

-The full text of the constitution amended by laws of October 2024 and January 2025 are yet to be made available to foreign observers, as of January 24th, 2025.
+The full text of the constitution amended by laws of October 2024 and January 2025 are yet to be made available to foreign observers, as of January 24, 2025.

+2026 amendment

+On 23 March 2026, the Constitution was amended by the first session of the 15th Supreme People's Assembly.
+The official report announced dropping the word "Socialist" from the name of the Constitution.

+The preamble was changed from describing North Korea as the "socialist state of Juche" that applies the ideas and achievements of Kim Il Sung and Kim Jong Il on state construction to describing it as a "people-centered socialist state" that "represents the interests of the Korean people and struggles for the socialist cause".
+With Kim Jong Un's consolidated presidential powers, the country effectively turned itself into a presidential system shedding the remaining elements of orthodox socialist system from its constitution.

+In Article 1, the line "the Democratic People's Republic of Korea is an independent socialist state representing the interests of the entire Korean people" was changed to "The name of our country is the Democratic People's Republic of Korea".
+A territorial clause was added to the new Article 2.

+Article 9 of the previous constitution, which emphasized North Korea's commitment to "achieve the complete victory of socialism in the northern half of Korea" and carry out an ideological, technological, and cultural revolution with a long-term goal of reunification of the entire Korean peninsula under principles of independence, peace, and national unity has been removed from the revised constitution.
+Although the new constitution continues to define North Korea as a socialist state and retains the constitutional entrenchment of state ideology throughout its provisions, it removes all mentions to the reunification of the Korean Peninsula.